Filing a Grievance in the TDCJ Prisons

 - Get a grievance form from TDCJ as well as any rules or policies regarding the grievance process.
 The forms should be available in the law library and/or your housing unit.
 If you can’t find the forms you can ask to see someone in the administrative offices to obtain these.

 - Follow these guidelines when you write your grievance:

 - Only write about the issue you want help with.
 Each grievance can only discuss one problem.
 If you have more than one problem, write a different grievance for each problem.
-Inmates are limited to writing only one grievance per week.
+Remember you are limited to writing one grievance per week.

 - When you write the grievance, explain who you talked to and what they did (if anything) about your problem in the “informal resolution” part.

 - Be sure to file your grievance within 15 days of learning about the problem, or as soon as possible.